jj7258/NavRover/README.md

 ### Navigation with RTAB-Map

+1. Browse the data using the database viewer, to access it run the following command:

+    ```bash
+    rtabmap-databaseViewer ~/.ros/<database_name>.db
+    ```
+   **NOTE: By default it's rtabmap.db, but here in both rtabmap launch files it is gazebo.db, but you can change it accordingly.**

-    RTAB-Map creates the .yaml and .png corresponding to the 3D map created, these files are then used for performing normal autonomous navigation
+   *NOTE: RTAB-Map creates the .yaml and .png corresponding to the 3D map created when exported, these files are then used for performing normal autonomous navigation.*

 1. Launch the simulation environment:

     ```bash
     roslaunch navrover_gazebo gazebo.launch
     ```

-2. Launch the RTAB-Map based 2D Nav launch file:
+2. Launch the RTAB-Map-based 2D Nav launch file:

     ```bash
     roslaunch navrover_rtab_package rtabmap_2d_nav.launch